 Here $S^*(h) \subseteq S$ denotes the set of {\em indifferent actions}; this set contains the set of actions the current player can take from $h$ that give them the same cumulation.\footnote{There is some abuse of notation, since this action may not be unique; but if it is not unique, then there is no meaningful difference between them, as they will lead to the same PSPE cumulations for both players, when the game ends.} For all $X\in \tau$, for all $h\ge 0$, let $o_X(h)=(o^1_X(h),o^2_X(h))$ be the $X$-outcome of $h$. \end{defi}

 Given a tiebreaking convention, we usually refer to a pair of (EGT) utilities in PSPE simply as a (CGT) {\em outcome}.
-Note that even if the ruleset is symmetric, since the players may have different tie-breaking rules, a game played is not necessarily symmetric in the strict sense.
-If one player is antagonistic at some stage of play then they are committed to being antagonistic at all stages of play, and similarly for ``friendly''.
-It is a situation that cannot appear in standard CGT impartial games.
-The move options, in this sense, depend on their committed tie-breaking rule.
-To our best knowledge such situations have not yet been studied in the literature.
+As mentioned, even if the ruleset is symmetric, since the players may have different tie-breaking rules, a game played is not necessarily symmetric in the strict sense.
+If one player is antagonistic at some stage of play, then they are committed to being antagonistic at all stages of play, and similarly for ``friendly''.
+This is a situation that cannot appear in standard CGT impartial games.
+In this sense, the move options depend on their committed tie-breaking rule.
+To the best of our knowledge, such situations have not yet been studied in the literature.

-Thus there are four deviation cases to consider, listed as FvF $\rightarrow$ AvF, FvF $\rightarrow$ FvA, AvA $\rightarrow$ FvA and AvA $\rightarrow$ AvF.
-For example in FvF $\rightarrow$ AvF, in the FvF setting both players resolve ties in a friendly manner, while in AvF, Alice (playing first) deviates with an antagonistic tie-breaking rule.
+Thus, there are four deviation cases to consider, listed as FvF $\rightarrow$ AvF, FvF $\rightarrow$ FvA, AvA $\rightarrow$ FvA and AvA $\rightarrow$ AvF.
+For example, in FvF $\rightarrow$ AvF, in the FvF setting, both players resolve ties in a friendly manner, while in AvF, Alice (playing first) deviates with an antagonistic tie-breaking rule.

-In the case \( |S| = 2 \), we here prove that a unilateral deviation from friendly tie-breaking to antagonistic ditto never benefits either player; as we will see, whenever starting from FvF, the deviating player will be unaffected, while the other player may suffer in some cases.
-As a consequence we will get:
+In the case \( |S| = 2 \), we here prove that a unilateral deviation from friendly tie-breaking to antagonistic ditto never benefits either player; as we will see, whenever starting from FvF, the deviating player will be unaffected, while the other player may suffer in some cases (Lemma~\ref{lem:fvfdeviate}).
+As a consequence, we will get:

-\begin{theorem}[Main Theorem] Consider any subtraction set $S$, with $|S|=2$, and suppose both players act friendly in case of indifference.
+\begin{theorem}[Main Theorem] Consider any subtraction set $S$, with $|S|=2$, and suppose that both players act friendly in case of indifference.
 Then each player's PSPE utility is never worse than if both players have antagonistic tie-breaking rules. \end{theorem}